oneconvergence/dkube-examples-internal/insurance/readme.md

   - **serving**: The serving stage takes the generated model and serve it with a predict endpoint for inference.

 ## Inference webapp
+  - Go to webapp directory, and build a docker image with given **Dockerfile** or pull **ocdr/streamlit-webapp:insurance**.
+  - Run command
+  - > docker run -p 8501:8501 ocdr/streamlit-webapp:insurance
+  - Open http://localhost:8501/ in your browser,
+  - Fill serving URL, auth token and other details and click predict.